+5.1.2.
+Delivery and Service Vehicles

-628 I-15 serves delivery and service vehicles traveling between Las Vegas and Salt Lake City.
-These vehicles use Love's Truck Stop at Exit 64 and the Moapa Travel Plaza at Exit 74.
-The Proposed Project may cause increased traffic volumes at these locations and along US 93 approaching the truck stop, but the delays due to this increased volume will be minor on the delivery and service vehicles.
+I-15 serves delivery and service vehicles traveling between Las Vegas and Salt Lake City.
+Delivery and service vehicles use Love's Truck Stop at Exit 64 and the Moapa Travel Plaza at Exit 74.
+The Proposed Project may cause increased traffic volumes at Love's Truck Stop and Moapa Travel Plaza and along US 93 approaching Love's Truck Stop, but the delays due to the increased volume will be minor on delivery and service vehicles.

 5.1.3.
 Emergency Services

 Emergency vehicles dispatched through 911 services for ambulance, sheriff, State Highway Patrol, and the local Fire Departments use the routes within the Project vicinity.
-Clark County Fire Department has an agreement with the Tribe to provide fire protection and emergency medical services to the Reservation.
+The Clark County Fire Department has an agreement with the Tribe to provide fire protection and emergency medical services to the Reservation.
 The existing emergency services will not be interrupted by the proposed project.
 The Clark County Fire Department will be notified of any expected delays that the project may induce.

 6. Conclusion

 The construction of the Proposed Project may have impacts on the existing transportation networks by increasing the volumes during the construction and operation periods.
 The construction period volumes will increase delays along I-15, the ramps at Exit 64, US 93, and the Frontage Road north of US 93.
 The volumes will also impact the three existing intersections.
 Delays are within the acceptable ranges for the AM peak hour, so no mitigation is required.
 Mitigation is recommended for the PM peak hour as the SB left turn experiences increase delay that results in a LOS D. The Operations Phase will increase the volumes along the same routes and at the three existing intersections, but these increases are even less in magnitude than the Construction Phase.
-Thus, the intersections all operate at acceptable levels of service, and no mitigation is required.
+Thus, the three existing intersections all operate at acceptable levels of service, and no mitigation is required.
 Potential mitigation measures have been offered in Section 4.
 This report assumes that the concurrent project at the K Road Moapa Solar Facility will have completed the roadway improvements along the Frontage Road to meet the Clark County requirements, and those improvements will still be applicable to both projects.
-Thus no improvements to the existing roadways will be required.
+Thus no improvements to the existing roadways will be required.The text you provided appears to be largely technical and tabular, containing map file details, intersection analysis summaries, and other specifications without clear narrative or pronoun usage.
+Due to the nature of the content, which is structured mostly in grid or data format, it lacks paragraphs and contextual sentences that usually require coreference resolution (like replacing pronouns with noun phrases).